 Measuring Early Decline

 For starters, consider this question: Is it possible to track early cognitive decline?
 Yes, said Sperling, citing data from the Harvard Aging Brain Study as an example.
 As shown in previous observational cohorts of cognitively normal aging people, HABS participants with brain amyloid deposition do decline in subtle ways, and this can be measured with the Preclinical Alzheimer Cognitive Composite, aka PACC, a new battery of composite tests.
 In contrast, HABS participants without brain amyloid get better on the PACC as they retake the tests on subsequent visits.
 This divergence between loss and learning shows up on each component of the PACC, and it grows over time, Sperling said.

 Next, is it possible to measure preclinical progression with biomarkers?
 Yes again, said Sperling.
 The model is that preclinical AD represents a confluence of cortical amyloid deposition and tau pathology expanding beyond its age-related confines in the medial temporal lobe into the cortex.
 This model is being tested by multimodal PET studies that track both amyloid and tau over time, and it appears to hold up.
-“Preclinical AD is amyloid plus tau spreading into cortex at Braak stages 3 to 4,” Sperling told the CTAD audience.
+“Preclinical AD is amyloid plus tau spreading into cortex at Braak stages III to IV,” Sperling told the CTAD audience.

 Do cognition and pathology relate to each other at this stage?
 Once again, the answer is yes.
 Even within the narrow cognitive range of HABS participants, those with the most brain amyloid and the most tau score lowest on the PACC.
 “In people with amyloid, tau drives memory decline.
 So if you have a lot of amyloid and a lot of tau, you will not stay normal for long,” Sperling said.